Bodigrim/linear-builder/README.md

 which operates very similar to `StringBuilder` in Java.
 It allocates a buffer with extra space at the ends to append new strings.
 If there is not enough free space to insert new data, it allocates a twice larger buffer and copies itself there.
-The dispatch happens in runtime, so we do not need to inspect and materialise all inputs beforehand; and inlining is mostly irrelevant.
+The dispatch happens in runtime, so we do not need to inspect and materialize all inputs beforehand; and inlining is mostly irrelevant.
 Exponential growth provides for amortized linear time.
 Such structure can be implemented without linear types, but that would